-The LP gas system components in your unit have been approved for use in camping vehicles by a nationally recognized testing laboratory.
-LP gas is a clean-burning dependable fuel when properly handled.
-The LP gas tank(s) mounted on your unit contain liquid petroleum gas under high pressure.
+The Propane gas system components in your unit have been approved for use in camping vehicles by a nationally recognized testing laboratory.
+Propane gas is a clean-burning dependable fuel when properly handled.
+The Propane gas tank mounted on your unit contains liquid propane gas under high pressure.
 The liquid gas vaporizes as the fuel is used and passes through the tank valve to a regulator that automatically reduces the pressure.
 The low-pressure gas is then distributed to the appliances through the pipe manifold system.
 Appliance lighting problems are commonly caused by an improperly adjusted gas regulator.
 Never attempt to reset the regulator yourself.
 Have an authorized service technician make any necessary adjustments.
-We recommend that you have the LP gas system checked by an authorized service technician at least once a year, and after every extended trip.
-Although the manufacturer and dealer test carefully for leakage, travel vibrations could loosen fittings.
-Leaks can be easily found by applying leak detector solutions at the connections.
+We recommend that you have the Propane gas system checked by an authorized service technician at least once a year and after every extended trip.
+Although the manufacturer and dealer carefully test for leakage, travel vibrations could loosen fittings.
+Leaks can be easily found by applying leak detector solution at the connections.
 If leak detector solution is not available, a soapy water solution made with dish soap can be used.
 Tightening the fitting usually stops any leaks.
-If this does not work, shut off the main gas valve at the tank and immediately consult an authorized technician for repairs.
+If this does not work, shut off the main gas valve at the tank and immediately consult an authorized service technician for repairs.
 If a leak is suspected, the identifying odor smells similar to rotten eggs (sulfur).
-Never test for a leak by lighting a match or have an open flame where you suspect leaking gas.
+Never test for a leak by lighting a match or having an open flame where you suspect leaking gas.